hozanoo/cr3bp-station-keeping/README.md

 ## Prior work & theoretical background

-The CR3BP simulation core used in this project builds on **prior work** by the author.
+The CR3BP simulation core used in this project builds on my **prior work**.

 The earlier project focuses on:
 - The classical **N-body problem**